straal/straal-ios/README.md

 }
 ```

-Your backend's job is to authenticate this request (using headers passed to `StraalConfiguration`), append this json with `customer_uuid` key-value pair and forward it to Straal using [this method](https://api-reference.straal.com/#resources-cryptkeys-create-a-cryptkey).
+Your back end's job is to authenticate this request (using headers passed to `StraalConfiguration`), append this JSON with `customer_uuid` key-value pair and forward it to Straal using [this method](https://api-reference.straal.com/#resources-cryptkeys-create-a-cryptkey).

 Then, the credit card data is encrypted, sent to Straal directly, processed by Straal, and responded to.

-#### Create transaction with a card
+#### Create a transaction with a card

 The second supported operation is `CreateTransactionWithCard`.